 Brown Sugar: Fun fact - brown sugar is just like white sugar except the moisture has not been removed.
 That moisture is actually molasses.
 Brown sugar adds moisture to these mocha cupcakes.
 Because let's face it, no one wants a dry cupcake!

 Espresso Powder: Enhances the flavor and actually enriches the chocolate.
+I also use this in my Black Velvet Cake recipe to deepen the chocolatey richness.
+It work every time!

 Cocoa Powder: The essence of the chocolate flavor, although it can be a bit dry.
 That's why butter is also an ingredient.